 As many as one-third of these accidents involved vehicles whose hazard lights were on at the time of the accident.
 Therefore, lack of hazard lights is not a factor in the high incidence of these accidents.
 Research, however, has shown that enhancements to current hazard lighting systems that are designed to flash frequently and brightly, are more likely to make the car visible to oncoming motorists, thereby preventing such crashes.
 Other suggested methods for reducing these types of collisions is better traffic management as well as improving GPS technology for more accurate accident detection capabilities.
 Notifying drivers of accidents or stopped vehicles on the roads will allow motorists to be more aware of any hazards that may be approaching so that they can respond accordingly and avoid and further collisions.

-The Atlanta pedestrian accident lawyers at the Katz Law Firm represent persons injured in pedestrian accidents in the metro Atlanta region, and across Georgia.
+The Atlanta pedestrian accident lawyers at the Katz Personal Injury Lawyers represent persons injured in pedestrian accidents in the metro Atlanta region, and across Georgia.
 If you or a loved one have been injured in an accident, talk to an attorney at our firm to determine whether you have legal options to a claim for damages.
 You might qualify for damages that include medical expenses, lost income, pain and suffering and other forms of compensation for your losses.
 Talk to a lawyer at our firm, and learn if you are eligible for a claim.
 Initial consultations are free.